 The menu here changes seasonally but the med kanoon Thai dessert can be enjoyed here, along with other “lucky” sweets such as the, dara tong nua gao, kanom ping and look choop mongkol.

-Chim by Siam Wisdom (1 Michelin Star)
+Chim by Siam Wisdom (1 MICHELIN Star, MICHELIN Guide Thailand 2023)

 Auspicious Thai desserts aren’t usually on the menu but customers wishing to try them out can place an order with the restaurant two days in advance and their wish will be granted.